Cannabis Vape Guide: Everything You Need To Know

 Quick Facts About Cannabis and Vaping

 Around 14% of Canadians have used cannabis in the past 3 months.
-Learn how to choose a THC pen and vape like a boss.
+Learn how to choose a weed vape pen like a boss.
 All you need to be familiar with as a beginner cannabis vape user is included in this cannabis vape guide